My investment portfolio and 8 levels of risk

 Government bonds should be a safe investment as long as that government’s country doesn’t declare bankruptcy.
 Or as long as it doesn’t decide to devalue its currency in order to reduce its debt.

 I’m keeping them in my portfolio as a safety net.
-For that special moment when the market is down, and I would need some quick funds to buy cheap stocks at 80% discount.
+For that special moment when the market is down, and I would need some quick funds to buy cheap stocks at an 80% discount.

 My current plan is to add a bit more funds to this layer, to around 10% of my total portfolio.
 I’m halfway there right now.
 This weird saying got into my head recently, that the percentage of bonds in your portfolio should be equal to your age.
 Since I’m 30+ now, 30% of my portfolio should be in bonds.
 I’m not going to get that high, but I sure can put a bit more effort into it.